dsmolero/docker-compose-lamp/README.md

 * MySQL 5.7
 * phpMyAdmin

+## Requirements

+Edit /etc/hosts file and add the following

+    <your.docker.machine.ip>        dockerhost

 ## Installation

 Clone this repository on your local computer and switch to branch `7.1.x`.

 Run the `docker-compose up -d`.

 ```shell
 git clone https://github.com/sprintcube/docker-compose-lamp.git